bom-d-van/bom-d-van.github.io/talks/my-go-graphite-changes.md

 # Whispering in the trees

-## Scaling go graphite stroage stack
+## Scaling go-carbon, the go-graphite stroage stack at Booking.com

 Xiaofan Hu @ Booking.com